apache/pekko-http/CONTRIBUTING.md

 [info] Detected changes in directories: [docs, project, pekko-http-tests, pekko-protobuf, pekko-http-testkit, pekko-http, pekko-http-core, pekko-stream]
 ```

-By default changes are diffed with the `main` branch when working locally, if you want to validate against a different
+By default, changes are diffed with the `main` branch when working locally, if you want to validate against a different
 target PR branch you can do so by setting the PR_TARGET_BRANCH environment variable for SBT:

 ```